aws-samples/serverless-patterns/cloudfront-cff-s3-staticsite-dotnet/README.md

 # AWS S3 Hosting Static Site with CloudFront

-This pattern helps you to deploy a CDK stack with CloudFront with Function and S3 bucket with Static Site.
-I use MKDOCS to generate the static site.
+This pattern helps you to deploy a CDK stack of CloudFront with Function and S3 bucket with Static Site.
+It uses MKDOCS to generate the static site.

 MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
 For more [info](https://www.mkdocs.org/).